UT-CHG/BET/doc/overview.rst

 Mathematical Theory
 ------------
-For more information about the methods and algorithms for the measure-theoretic framework, see `A Measure-Theoretic Computational Method for Inverse Sensitivity Problems III: Multiple Quantities of Interest
+For more information about the methods and algorithms for the Measure-Based Data-Consistent framework, see `A Measure-Theoretic
+Computational Method for Inverse Sensitivity Problems III: Multiple Quantities of Interest
 <http://dx.doi.org/10.1137/130930406>`_ for the formulation of the stochastic
 inverse problem  along with proofs of existence